SealedJoy/axosay/README.md

 # axosay
-inspired by a fondness of cowsay - an animated axolottle / salamander speaks to you through the terminal!
+inspired by a fondness of cowsay - an animated axolotl / salamander speaks to you through the terminal!

 Requirements: